Davidyfxu/gen-cn-name/README.md

 For support and questions:

 - Create an issue in this repository
-- Contact us at support@chinesename.ai
+- Contact us at support@chinesename.best
 - Join our Discord community

 ---